maikovisky/laravel-plus/README.md

 $ php artisan layout:install
 ```

 Creating a new CRUD.
-Create a controller, model, repository and views (index and edit).
+Create a controller, model, repository and views (index, show and edit).

 ``` bash
 $ php artisan crud:new [Name] [tableName]